damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 ## 🗃️ Usage

-Please refer to the [Usage Guide](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/Usage%20Guide.md) for information on how to use the Reference Set snippet, implement toggles in your theme for your current Alternative Checkboxes implementation as well as how to make your own set based on the reference.
+Please refer to the [Usage Guide](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/Usage%20Guide.md) for information on how to use the Reference Set snippet, implement toggles in your theme for your current Alternative Checkboxes implementation, as well as, how to make your own set based on the reference.

 ## 🗣️ Discussion

 Previously, all discussion regarding this initiative was carried out in a thread within the Official Obsidian Discord.
 To see the archive visit here: https://discord.com/channels/686053708261228577/1291469509336502272

-Going forward please use the Issues section in this repository to report any issues, ask for help with implementing toggles in your theme or creating your own Alternative Checkbox sets, etc.
+Going forward, please use the Issues section in this repository to report any issues, ask for help with implementing toggles in your theme or creating your own Alternative Checkbox sets, etc.

 ## 🛠 Contributing